 Although bamboo may be considered beautiful by admirers, it can quickly become an out-of-control invasive pest and send you on the search for the best weed killer for bamboo.
 Bamboo species are technically perennial, woody members of the grass family (Poaceae).
 Escaped bamboo can overcome stream banks, wooded areas and landscapes and threaten the biodiversity in an area.
 Bamboo is difficult to control or eliminate, but a multiyear effort with herbicides or a combination of chemical and mechanical removal methods may prove effective.

 A nonselective glyphosate-based herbicide is typically the best herbicide choice for a homeowner or landscaper.
 Glyphosate will kill all plants it comes into contact with directly.
 Apply it with care on a non-windy day to ensure it doesn't kill other landscape plants or grass that you want to keep.

 Before application, the bamboo should be chopped or mowed and permitted to regrow until new leaves appear.
-The glyphosate should be applied to the bamboo leaves according to the instructions on the herbicide label.
-Multiple applications over two to three years will be necessary to eradicate the bamboo.
+Apply the glyphosate to the bamboo leaves according to the instructions on the herbicide label.
+Choose a calm day as wind can carry the herbicide to other areas and kill plants there.
+Multiple applications over two to three years will likely be necessary to eradicate the bamboo.

 Treating Bamboo Near Water

 A barrier can also be placed to limit the spread of bamboo.
-Because the spreading bamboo rhizomes are shallow, growing less than a foot deep, a plastic, metal, concrete or treated wood barrier installed 18 inches deep can be effective.
+Because the spreading bamboo rhizomes are shallow, typically growing less than a foot deep, a plastic, metal, concrete or treated wood barrier installed 18 inches deep can be effective.
 Two to three years of regular mowing can also eventually deplete bamboo rhizomes.